 Walnut Lane Bridge, Concrete arch bridge in Wissahickon Valley Park, Philadelphia, United States.

-The bridge construction required over 40,000 tons of rubble concrete with minimal reinforcing steel due to material limitations in the early 1900s.
+Construction required more than 40,000 tons of rubble concrete with minimal steel reinforcement due to material constraints in the early 1900s.
+This resourceful building method reveals how engineers adapted designs to match what was actually available at the time.

 Location: Philadelphia